sedenardi/node-streams/README.md

 Read, write and transform stream examples for node.

 #### lib/readStream.js
 Readable stream of objects.
-Source data is found in the `data-sources` folder (created by `create-source`).
+Source data is found in the `data-sources` folder (created by `create-source.js`).

 #### lib/writeStream.js
 Writable stream that outputs incoming objects to the console.